 Simple As ABC: College prep program helps students excel

-This article first appeared as the cover story in the December edition of Today Magazine, our monthly publication
+• This article won a First Place SPJ award in 2022 in the Education category — the article first appeared as the cover story in the December edition of Today Magazine

 By Bruce Deckert — Today Magazine Editor-in-Chief

 NEARLY FIVE DECADES AGO, when the Simsbury A Better Chance program was established in 1973, the Jackson 5 band was among the most popular groups in the nation.

 One of their biggest hits — “ABC” — connects with the program’s name and educational focus, featuring the following lyrics that are famous to Top 40 radio fans of the 1970s:

 “You went to school to learn … things you never, never knew before / Like i before e except after c / And why 2 plus 2 makes 4 ...
 A-B-C, easy as 1-2-3 – simple as do-re-mi, A-B-C, 1-2-3 / Baby, you and me”